ivangfr/spring-integration-examples/README.md

 - ### file-service

   `Spring Boot` Java Web application that exposes an endpoint so that users can get information about a file.
-This service keeps looking at `shared-integration-files` folder for new created or modified files and save their content and info in [`MongoDB`](https://www.mongodb.com/).
+This service keeps looking at `shared/files` folder for created or modified files and save their content and info in [`MongoDB`](https://www.mongodb.com/).

   ```
   GET api/files/{filename}